colors in spanish

 Red

-Spanish colors are used in a variety of different contexts, from names for people to colors of clothing.
+Spanish colors are used in various contexts, from people’s names to clothing colors.

 For example, while it’s not the most common name for a person, many Latino children are given a name that means red.

-Furthermore, there are many colors called rojo in Spanish including tono de gris rojo which translates to tone of gray red.
+Furthermore, there are many colors called Rojo in Spanish, including tono de gris rojo, which translates to a tone of gray-red.

-Red can also be used as an adjective to describe another color such as a car being described as rojo oscuro.
+Red can also be used as an adjective to describe another color, such as a car described as rojo oscuro.

 all colors in spanish